 Marketing landscape has immensely changed during last few years of time due to the advancements of modern information and internet technologies in the world.
 Impacts of these changes are inevitable for local business organizations too.
-One of the key growing areas due to these advancements is digital and interactive marketing.
-Areas like search engine optimization techniques, social media, social networking, web site development etc. are of high concern by present markets and organizations.
+One of the local business organizations too.
+One of the key growing areas due to these advance-ments is digital and interactive marketing.
+Areas like search engine optimization tech-niques, social media, social networking, web site development etc. are of high concern by present markets and organiza-tions.
 Therefore, the purpose of this course is to provide a sufficient knowledge on digital marketing to grab the opportunities in the field of marketing.